 The resistive touch panel

 The history of resistive touch panels starts in the 1970s.
 For years, that was the most common touch input technology.
-But it wasn’t just the number of years the resistive touch panels had over capacitive ones – resistive technology is cheaper than capacitive.
+But it wasn’t just the number of years the resistive touch panels had over capacitive ones.
+Resistive touch panel technology is cheaper than the capacitive touch screen components.

-As the name of the technology suggests – the resistance measurement is what detects the touch.
-The pressure on the screen translates directly to change in the Ohm value.
+According to the technology name, the resistance measurement is what detects the touch.
+The pressure on the screen of the touch panel translates directly to change in the Ohm value.

 A resistive touch panel has several layers:

-The conductive layers of ITO or Indium Tin Oxide (see the image above) are separated by spacer dots – that prevents them from touching one another while the touch panel is not being used.
-When a finger touches the panel, that space disappears, the layers detect the resistance change, and the coordinates of the touch are calculated.
+The conductive layers of ITO or Indium Tin Oxide (see the image above) are separated by spacer dots.
+That prevents them from touching one another while the touch panel is not in use.
+What happens when a finger touches the touch panel?
+This space between spacer dots disappears and the layers detect the resistance change.
+Then the coordinates of the touch are being calculated.

 The main advantages of resistive touch panels are: